awslabs/amazon-s3-find-and-forget/README.md

 in S3 buckets.
 In order to achieve this goal the solution has adopted the following design principles:

-1. **Security by design:** Every component implements least privilege access, encryption is performed at all layers at rest and in transit, authentication is provided out of the box, expiration of logs is configurable, and record identifiers (known as **Match IDs**) are automatically obfuscated or irreversibly deleted as soon as possible when persisting state.
+1. **Secure by design:**
+   - Every component is implemented with least privilege access
+   - Encryption is performed at all layers at rest and in transit
+   - Authentication is provided out of the box
+   - Expiration of logs is configurable
+   - Record identifiers (known as **Match IDs**) are automatically obfuscated or irreversibly deleted as soon as possible when persisting state
-2. **Built to scale:** The system has been designed and battle tested for performance and high availability with Data Lakes of TB/PB size.
+2. **Built to scale:** The system is designed and tested to work with petabyte-scale Data Lakes containing thousands of partitions and hundreds of thousands of objects
 3. **Cost optimised:**
    - **Perform work in batches:** Since the time complexity of removing a single vs multiple records in a single object is practically equal and it is